Chino-chan/Pomo-Doll/README.md

 # Pomo Doll 🍄

-This is a Pomodoro App that includes project tracking features & detailed statistics It features 18 pictures of BJD dolls, for no reason other than I just like them.
+This is a Pomodoro App that includes project tracking features & detailed statistics.

+It features 18 pictures of BJD dolls, for no reason other than I just like them.

 ## Download